'Bomb cyclone' hits U.S. East Coast energy, power supply

 The region has also been in the grip of a prolonged cold spell.

-Prices for heating oil HO-NYH HO-DIFF-NYH and natural gas in the U.S. Northeast hit their highest levels in years on the back of near-record heating demand.
-Benchmark U.S. heating oil futures HOc1 are near their highest in almost three years.
+Prices for heating oil and natural gas in the U.S. Northeast hit their highest levels in years on the back of near-record heating demand.
+Benchmark U.S. heating oil futures are near their highest in almost three years.

 The U.S. average home residential heating oil prices rose 5.4 percent to $3.078 a gallon in the week through Jan.
 1 from a week earlier, according to data from the U.S. Energy Information Administration.
 On the East Coast, prices rose 5.4 percent to $3.085 a gallon.